nazoadiego/Kinoko/README.md

 ## Features Today

 ### Priority
-- [ ] After the queue of timeboxes is completed and it restarts, the duration of the first time box is overwritten to 1 hour.
+- [T] After the queue of timeboxes is completed and it restarts, the duration of the first time box is overwritten to 1 hour.
+- [ ] There is some strange behavior with the if of the creation and show of the task.
+It seems to be affected whether you refresh or not that the if/else works.
 - [ ] Work on the modals appearance
+- [X] Sortable JS
-- [ ] Progress bar
+- [ ] Anime.js for mushroom forest, but more importantly for the background
 - [ ] Change the name of the containers css class of the dashboard
 - [ ] Fix the grid of the dashboard so that the space between cards display evenly
+- [ ] Add task to the "shopping list" Queue (Add task to Work Session)

 ### Low priority
 - [D] Write the presentation